hemangikariya/Telegram-Bot---Interactive-Responsive/README.md

 - Ensure only one instance of the bot is running at a time to avoid conflicts.
 - Never expose your `.env` file or token in public repositories.
+- Do not push sensitive data to public repositories
+- If you update your Render link or bot token, re-run the webhook setup

+## 🙋‍♀️ Author
+Made with ❤️ by Hemangi Kariya
+GitHub: www.github.com/hemangikariya
+LinkedIn: www.linkedin.com/in/hemangikariya

 ---